Faith-Nyakiongora/P1-Proj_The-Hilarious-Hotspot/README.md

 # The Hilarious Hotspot

 # Description
-The Hilarious Hotspot is a web application that provides users with a daily dose of humor through jokes.
-The user can interact with the web app by liking or disliking the joke and also interact by leaving comments.
+The Hilarious Hotspot is a web application that provides users with a daily dose of humor through jokes and memes.
+The user can interact with the web app by liking or disliking the joke and meme and also interact by leaving comments.

 ## Features
-Fetches a random joke from the "icanhazdadjoke" API and displays it on the webpage.
+Fetches a random joke from the "icanhazdadjoke" API and a random meme form meme-api.com and displays it on the webpage.
-Allows users to like and dislike the jokes.
-If the user dislikes a joke an new one is generated.
+Allows users to like and dislike the jokes and memes.
+If the user dislikes a an new joke and meme is generated.
 Provides a comment section for users to leave their comments.
 Offers aa responsive and mobile-friendly design.